-2.3 Text Representation of Address Prefixes
+2.3.
+Text Representation of Address Prefixes

-The text representation of IPv6 address prefixes is similar to the way IPv4 addresses prefixes are written in CIDR notation [CIDR].
+The text representation of IPv6 address prefixes is similar to the way IPv4 address prefixes are written in Classless Inter-Domain Routing (CIDR) notation [CIDR].
 An IPv6 address prefix is represented by the notation: